cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 sudo systemctl restart systemd-zram-setup@zram0.service
 ```
 ## Configure Fish - Optional
-- If you would like your terminal to predict what you are going to type with colorful letters, you might want to use [Fish](https://fishshell.com/) for your terminal.
+- If you would like your terminal to predict what you are going to type, you might want to use [Fish](https://fishshell.com/) for your terminal.
 ```
 sudo pacman -S fish
 ```
 ```
 chsh -s /usr/bin/fish # you should log out/reboot after running the command
 ```
-- If you would like to see **fastfetch** every time you launch terminal, you should execute the commands below:
+- If you would like to see **fastfetch** every time you launch terminal, you should execute the command below:
 ```
   function fish_greeting
   fastfetch